-As property prices rise, it can be difficult to meet the maximum property purchase price cap to be eligible for the First Home Grant, however, it is still possible in more regional areas of New Zealand, and a welcomed boost to your deposit.
+As property prices rise, it can be difficult to meet the maximum property purchase price cap to be eligible for the First Home Grant, however, it is still possible, and a welcomed boost to your deposit.

 If you have made KiwiSaver contributions for a minimum of 3 to 5 years, and you’re making a KiwiSaver withdrawal, then the Grant provides between $3,000 to $5,000 per applicant, if you are buying an existing property for your first home.
 If you are considering a new build option, then this doubles to between $6,000 to $10,000 per applicant.

 Steps to take: